zilliztech/zdoc/reference/api/python/python/Model/Model-BGEM3EmbeddingFunction/BGEM3EmbeddingFunction-__call__.md

 # __call__()

-This operation allows the [BGEM3EmbeddingFunction](./Model-BGEM3EmbeddingFunction) class to be called like a function.
-When an instance of BGEM3EmbeddingFunction is called, it will actually run the code within the ____call()____ method.
+This operation in [BGEM3EmbeddingFunction](./Model-BGEM3EmbeddingFunction) takes a list of text strings and directly encodes them into vector embeddings.

 The ____call__()__ method of BGEM3EmbeddingFunction shares the same functionality as [encode_documents()](./BGEM3EmbeddingFunction-encode_documents) and [encode_queries()](./BGEM3EmbeddingFunction-encode_queries).